Perceptual Quality Assessment of Virtual Reality Videos in the Wild: Related Work

 \section{Related Work}

-In this section, we first introduce existing 360{\degree} video quality assessment (VQA) databases with mean opinion scores (MOSs).
-We then review objective VQA models that are adapted to or specifically designed for assessing panoramic content.
-Last, we summarize 360{\degree} saliency detection models.
+In this section, we detail the current landscape of 360{\degree} VQA databases with mean opinion scores (MOSs).
+We next review objective VQA models that have either been adapted or specifically designed to evaluate VR content.

-\subsection{\textbf{Subjective Quality Assessment of Panoramic Videos}}
+\subsection{Subjective Quality Assessment of Panoramic Videos}